xcq-ca/starter-hugo-academic/content/project/gtahealthcare/index.md

 ---
 title: Graduate assistants' healthcare experiences
 date: 2021-10-01T12:55:44.691Z
-summary: What are graduate assistants' experiences with their university provided health insurance?
+summary: What are graduate assistants' experiences with the health insurance provided by their university?
 draft: false
 featured: false
 tags: